 Compare the best hotel rates online...

-"The Chateau" is a five-star resort located adjacent to Tropicale Colmar.
-Guest at the resort can enjoy lavish spa treatments, fine dining and outdoor activities including riding, trekking and golf.
+Another major attraction, "The Chateau" is a five-star resort located adjacent to Tropicale Colmar.
+Guests at the resort can enjoy lavish spa treatments, fine dining and outdoor activities including riding, trekking and golf.

 Tropicale Colmar, Bukit Tinggi: Source Klook